UNITED STATES OF AMERICA

 In the Matter of

-CONSOLIDATED CIGAR CORPORATION, a corporation.
+CONSOLIDATED CIGAR CORPORATION,

 The Federal Trade Commission, having reason to believe that Consolidated Cigar

 Corporation, a corporation ("respondent"), has violated the provisions of the

 Federal Trade Commission Act, and it appearing to the Commission that this proceeding is

 - 1. Respondent Consolidated Cigar Corporation is a Delaware corporation with its

 principal office or place of business at 5900 North Andrews Avenue, Ft.
 Lauderdale,

 - 2. Respondent has manufactured, advertised, labeled, offered for sale, sold, and